 area closest to the river can withstand the floods during thaw cycles, fertilising the banks and covering them with specific flora of considerable ecological interest.
 Later, the Zuera bench in its version with and without a back was installed on the paths of the Fluvial park of the Expo Zaragoza 2008, based on a project by the same authors.

 Bench made from reinforced, etched, water-repellent concrete in the Escofet standard chart colour.
-Bench back made of FSC certified pine wood with metallic plate supports and a bichrome plate coating and a textured silver baked paint finish.
+Bench back made of FSC certified pine wood and metallic zinc plated supports with a textured silver coated finish.
 The Zuera bench is self-balancing and can be simply installed on the paving, with no need for anchors.